👨🦯Aiding runners who are blind – A UX journey.

 The workshop kindled ideas from all over with respect to blind runners and dragged the various ways in which they can be supported.
 Ideas like tugging from behind while the obstacle approaches the user, thermal socks, discrete haptic came into the foray.
 From the design workshops, we learned that we needed more user data and proceeded to interview them.

-After collecting substantial information on what was required, who the users are, and the products available in the market, we proceeded to interview participants to gain qualitative information on the devices that they use and the prospect of a new prototype eventually coming their way.
+After collecting substantial information on what was required, who the users are, and the products available in the market, we interviewed participants to gain qualitative information on the devices they use and the prospect of a new prototype eventually coming their way.

 What do we know from our participants? – Qualitative interviews